randompenguin1/userstyles/README.md

 * Fixed Settings > Channels Panel padding and Submit button alignment
 * Redesigned Calculator Add-On [Issue #8]
 * Fixed photo album thumbnail size for mobile [Issue #10]
+* Fixed context of .panel-body, was only intended only for Settings page
+* New Mobile Profiles [Issue #11]
+* Added camera icon to user's Recent Photos because no profile photo is shown on it.
+* Adjusted mobile drop-down button appearance and position
+* Made ul.nav-tabs appearance consistent with secondary toolbar tabs
+* Made ul.nav-tabs turn into buttons on narrow mobile screens
+* Box shadow on Compose formatting buttons removed from dark version

 1.4 (12 Feb 2025)
 * Limited textarea resize fix to settings pages